Sury5000/NewsArticles/README.md

 The model will be trained for 10 epochs and evaluate after each epoch.
 It will save the best model during training based on validation performance.

 Early Stopping
-If the model's performance stops improving for 2 consecutive evaluations, the training process will stop early to save resources and avoid overfitting.
+If the models performance stops improving for 2 consecutive evaluations, the training process will stop early to save resources and avoid overfitting.

 Evaluation Metrics
 During evaluation, the following metrics are computed: